 9. Are there any resorts that you have worked with during a hurricane that you think have done a good job working around the weather?

-JB Answer: “Resorts such as Dreams, Now, Hard Rock, Secrets, Palace, Azul and El Dorado all have done an amazing job for our clients dealing with any weather-related issues.
-Once the couple arrives at the resort, the wedding coordinator will discuss the “plan B” decision-making process and show the optional sites up front.
+“Resorts such as Dreams, Now, Hard Rock, Secrets, Palace, Azul, and El Dorado all have done an amazing job for our clients dealing with any weather-related issues.
+Once the couple arrives at the resort, the wedding coordinator will discuss the “plan B” decision-making process and show the optional sites upfront.
 We had a wedding last year with sunny mornings over a 4-day period and then around 4 pm the skies went dark and it rained all afternoon and evening.
 The resort and the couple turned outdoor events into indoor events and worked with the décor teams to create amazing events for all the guests.”

-10. What other advice to do you have for couples who are concerned about Hurricane season during their destination wedding?
+10. What other tips do you have for couples who are concerned about Hurricane season during their destination wedding?

-A huge thanks to Jack for sharing his experience and advice regarding this important topic!
-If you would like to chat with Jack about planning your destination wedding, visit their website at Vacationeeze.com.
+A huge thanks to Jack for sharing his experience regarding this important topic!
+If you would like to chat with Jack about planning your destination wedding, visit their website at Vacationeeze.com